qianqian121/nd013/project_03_behavioral_cloning/README.md

 ####3.
 Model parameter tuning

+With my reviewers help, I added more dropout layers for the convolution layers (model.py line# 99-107).
+These drop layers helped reduce overfitting.
+I changed learning rate back to default 0.001 and it works ok - can finish the track at full speed.

+But I cannot see any change for validation loss and accuracy, no matter how I change batch_size samples_per_epoch, epoch, the validation loss is always 0.04 at begging, and validation accuracy is about 0.22-0.26.
+As a deep learning beginner who learned only from Udacity self-driving course, this is the best I can do without any further help.
+And batch size 128 and epoch 1 works for me.
+I tried different value and they all went off road at some point.

-The model used an adam optimizer, the learning rate was tuned manually from default 0.001 to 0.0001 (model.py line 115).
+(The model used an adam optimizer, I tried to tune the learning rate manually from default 0.001 to 0.0001 (model.py line 120).
 Usually, smaller learning rate tends to make the model overfitting.
-But for this specific simulator track project, I'm thinking smaller learning rate can help me to train the model with 1 epoch - 16384 samples with a okay model to finish the easy track.
+But for this specific simulator track project, I'm thinking smaller learning rate can help me to train the model with 1 epoch - 16384 samples with a okay model to finish the easy track.)

 ####4.
 Appropriate training data